matique/stones/README.md

 I got tired of it and collected them in a gem.

-Some files (e.g. reset.css) can be overwritten by a corresponding ones from your project.
+Some files (e.g. reset.css) can be overwritten by a corresponding one from your project.
-Some files (e.g. .watchr) may be copied to your project.

 Files: